icon-project/icon-project.github.io/docs/audit_checklist.md

 If any Critical item is determined to be Fail, the SCORE deployement will be rejected.

 Listed below are the checklist grouped by severity.
+We assume that you have read [this](https://github.com/icon-project/icon-service/blob/master/docs/dapp_guide.md), and understand the basics of SCORE development.
 ## Severity level
 ### Critical
 - [Timeout](#timeout)